telamon/oxytox/README.md

 - **NO WORDS!** (Words can hurt while silence cannot lie and so on.. wordless humming is fine! :>).
 - Smile if you feel like it 🙂
-- Show your current state. _(put on some clothes if necessary)_
+- Show your current state. _but put on some clothes if necessary_
 - avoid retakes, try to send before watching it yourself.
 - don't reuse recordings, each is personal and unique.
-- don't forward personal recordings either, it's not nice.
+- don't forward personal recordings, it's not nice and damages relations.
-- If you don't get a reply dont despair, receiving a hug can sometimes take more courage than giving one.
+- If you don't get a reply dont despair, accepting a hug can sometimes take more courage than giving one.
 Send another to someone else! 👍
-- The feeling of awkwardness increases with higher durations, but so does the social stimuli.
+- The feeling of awkwardness increases with higher durations, and to some degree the social stimuli.
 - 1 hug a day keeps sighs at bay.
 - tested with discord & telegram 👌